Fuck Social Synthetic – Seth Price at the Stedeljik Museum

 - Seth Price

-His text seems to observe the latent suspicion of everything that will come in the years ahead.
-It has a visionary status today and what was only a PDF then is now exhibited at Stedeljik as yet another artists’ artwork.
-Without falling into the trap of self-idealization, Dispersion - be it as a transparent plastic sheet or a booklet - offers visionary aphorisms that guide us through concerns/ reflections on the circulation of information, the distribution of artworks in its peculiar system, the displacement from knowledge and experimentation from one context to another, or the boundaries between conceptualism and mass media distribution.
+Without falling into the trap of self-idealization, ‘Dispersion’ - be it as a transparent plastic sheet or a booklet - offers visionary aphorisms that guide us through concerns/ reflections on the circulation of information, the distribution of artworks in its peculiar system, the displacement from knowledge and experimentation from one context to another, or the boundaries between conceptualism and mass media distribution.

 The problem is that situating the work at a singular point in space and time turns it, a priori, into a monument.
 What if it is instead dispersed and reproduced, its value approaching zero as its accessibility rises?
 We should recognize that collective experience is now based on simultaneous private experiences, distributed across the field of media culture, knit together by ongoing debate, publicity, promotion, and discussion.

-His approach to the imagery showing the jihadist beheading-acts after 9/11 - being the first televised terrorist attacks - is a comment on the condensation of the circulation of the media, the art world and filmic abstraction.
-His series of videos are the subject of profound contemplation on the brutality that is accesible for everyone to see.
-This fact, so contemporary and barbaric at the same time, is, as Beatrix Ruf puts it, an example of the ‚authorless', ‚headless‘ internet-transmitted information we receive daily.
-It was at Price’s first solo show at Reena Spaulings Fine Art in New York 2004, an underlined chapter of the show ‚Social Synthetic‘, where a crucial constellation of his ideological and commercial concerns appear. in the form of stacks of black CD-Rs containing each one of them a video file of the decapitation of Nicholas Berg at the hands of Iraqi terrorists, which were available at the gallery for ten dollars, along Price’s musical compilation, t-shirts and pamphlets.
+The video showing the jihadist beheading-acts after 9/11 - being the first televised terrorist attacks - is a further comment on the condensation of the circulation of the media, the art world and filmic abstraction.
+His series of videos are the subject of profound contemplation on the brutality that is accessible for everyone now.
+This fact, so contemporary and barbaric at the same time, is, as Beatrix Ruf puts it in the introduction of the catalogue, an example of the ‚authorless', ‚headless‘ internet-transmitted information we receive daily.
+It was Price's first ever solo show at Reena Spaulings that underlines a crucial chapter of the show ‚Social Synthetic‘, where constellations of ideological and commercial concerns appear.
+In the form of stacks of black CD-Rs containing each one of them a video file of the decapitation of Nicholas Berg at the hands of Iraqi terrorists, which were available at the gallery for ten dollars, along Price’s musical compilation, t-shirts and pamphlets.
 The stacks served as a foothold to four photographs of sliced bread behind security glass.

-‚How to disappear in America‘, and appear in Europe: Seth Price (b.
-1973, who lives in New York and will present this same show at Munich’s Brandhorst Museum in the Fall), sees his work placed now in a very prominent place within the realm of art history, and uses this stage to put the artist himself into question.
+‚How to disappear in America‘, and appear in Europe: Seth Price sees his work placed now in a very prominent place within the realm of art history, and uses this stage to put the artist himself into question.
 It cannot be denied: Price is a successful artist, even though such denominations is something he rather avoids.
 The ‚death of the author‘, that would be also the death of the artist, as Roland Barthes put it, turns into a less dramatic and more practical event when reading ‚How to disappear in America‘ by Seth Price and published by Reena Spaulings.

 Find nomadic jobs.
 They don’t have insurance, but the people are communal and will help when they can.
 Renaissance faires, traveling Carnivals, Migrant farm workers are all nomadic. (p.
 13)